Last visit: May 31, 2023

 The Public House attached to the ballpark sells, among other great brews, Russian River Blind Pig.
 And unlike the old Mikkeller taproom in Citi Field, you can get to and from the pub during the game.

 When the stadium was built, the area was an industrial wasteland.
 It’s about a mile from the true downtown.
 But the area has built up quite a bit.
-It’s less and less scruffy every year I go.
-In fact, it’s been so gentrified, a few decent bars had to shut down presumably due to increased rent costs (RIP Pete’s Tavern, The Polo Grounds, and the Pine Tar Grill).
+As downtown San Francisco gets scruffier every year, the area around the park has become nicer.
+All the changes have led to a substantial turnover in the near-park bar scene (RIP Pete’s Tavern and The Polo Grounds, welcome Candlestick Sports Bar).

-Most of the Game Day action is north of the park in the South Beach and South Park neighborhoods.
-There are also a few places scattered along the Embarcadero like Hi Dive, and newer places south of the park like Spark Social (a cool outdoor food court).
-My guess is the area between Oracle and the Chase Center will continue to develop, and this score will continue to go up.
+When the park first opened, the Game Day action was all north of the park in the South Beach and South Park neighborhoods.
+There are also a few places scattered along the Embarcadero like Hi Dive.
+With the opening of the Chase Center, the area south of the park has seen quite a bit of development and is now home to fun places like New Belgium Brewing Taproom, and Spark Social (a cool outdoor food court).

 San Francisco is expensive.
 So is a Giants game.
 As a privately-funded facility, Giants ownership needs to charge enough to help recoup the investment.
 Plus the city is flush with tech cash.
 Tickets are pricier than average, official Giants parking will cost $40, and the concessions, while great, will set you back big time.